kriszyp/promised-io/README.md

     	return deferred.promise;
     }

-The Deferred can optional take a canceler function.
+The Deferred can optionally take a canceler function.
 This function will cause resulting promises to have a cancel() method, and if the cancel() method is called, the Deferred will be canceled and the canceler function will be called.